internetarchive/dweb-mirror/README.md

 If you are remote from the machine, then browser to: `http://<IP of machine>:4244`

-On IIAB the server can be accessed at [http://box.lan:4244] (try [http://box.local:4244] if that doesn't work) If you don’t get a Archive UI then look at the server log (in browser console) to see for any “FAILING” log lines which indicate a problem.
+On IIAB the server can be accessed at [http://box.lan:4244] (try [http://box.local:4244] if that does not work) If you don’t get a Archive UI then look at the server log (in browser console) to see for any “FAILING” log lines which indicate a problem.